-Get to know psychologist and author on anxiety disorders Dr. Deborah Ledley.
+Get to know LifeSpeak expert and psychologist Dr. Deborah Ledley.

 Can you tell us a little about GAD (Generalized Anxiety Disorder) and how it usually arises and manifests itself?